pleiszenburg/bewegung/docs/time.rst

     Operations between ``Time`` objects with a different frames per second state will fail, i.e. raise an exception.

-An animation is very likely representing real-world data in some slowed-down or accelerated way, i.e. as form of a *slow-motion* or *time-lapse* video. ``bewegung`` allows to convert time from custom formats to its internal system via the ``TimeScale`` class.
+An animation is very likely representing real-world data in some slowed-down or accelerated way, i.e. as a form of a *slow-motion* or *time-lapse* video. ``bewegung`` allows to convert time from custom formats to its internal system via the ``TimeScale`` class.

 The ``Time`` Class
 ------------------